billiswruce/hikewise/README.md

 HikeWise is a full-stack application designed to help hikers plan, organize, and track their hiking adventures.
 With a focus on user-friendliness and practical functionality, the app offers everything from weather integration to multilingual support.

+## 🎯 Vision

+To simplify hiking planning by bringing all necessary tools into one place – from route planning and gear lists to weather reports and map visualization.

 <img width="1433" alt="Skärmavbild 2025-03-04 kl  19 13 25" src="https://github.com/user-attachments/assets/64eb0bb4-03d8-4980-a745-c2e51d7cbf8e" />

 ##